jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 <div></div>

 **Heavy Crossbow.** A heavier version of a crossbow equipped with a stirrup or hand crank to make loading easier.
 Due to the force required to draw the bow it is unlikely to find a repeating heavy crossbow.
-Heavy crossbows are **oversized** and are difficult to use while mounted.
+Heavy crossbows are **heavy** and are difficult to use while mounted.

 <div></div>

 **Long Bow or Recurve Long Bow.** A tall bow that takes significant training and practice to use effectively.
 Long bows can also be recurved or made of composite materials to increase their range and power even more.
-Long bows are **oversized** and are difficult to use while mounted.
+Long bows are **heavy** and are difficult to use while mounted.

 <div></div>